abdulsalamhamandoush22/abdulsalamhamandoush22/README.md

-### Hi there 👋
-## Hey there! 👋 I'm Abdulsalam, a passionate student developer with a degree in Electronic Engineering and a focus on backend development. 🚀
+## Hey there! 👋 I'm Abdulsalam, a passionate junior developer with a degree in Electronic Engineering and a focus on backend development. 🚀

 ### Background:
 I hold a degree in Electronic Engineering from Aleppo University, where I gained a strong foundation in hardware and systems design.
 However, my fascination with coding and software architecture led me to dive into backend development, where I create efficient and scalable solutions that power modern applications.